 Are you still losing despite doing everything correctly?
 Then you might want to check these five deadly Os of trading:

-Having confidence while trading in the risky scene of the forex market is an essential trait for every trader.
+As a trader in the high-risk world of forex, confidence is an essential trait to have.
 With confidence, you're more likely to manage your risks and acknowledge profitable opportunities properly.

-However, it will become deadly once your confidence gets in the way of your rationality.
+However, it can be costly once your confidence gets in the way of your rationality.
 If this happens, your confidence has turned into overconfidence.

 Overconfidence bias will risk your position because of your excessive and irrational risk-taking.
 These poor judgments will most likely result in losing a big chunk of your investment.